Azure/aaz/Commands/storage-mover/agent/readme.md

 : Unregisters an Agent resource.

 - [update](/Commands/storage-mover/agent/_update.md)
-: Updates an Agent resource, which references a hybrid compute machine that can run jobs.
+: Update an Agent resource, which references a hybrid compute machine that can run jobs.